AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/about.md

 # Welcome!

 <p class="aboutme">
-I am a PhD student at the <a href="https://wp.nyu.edu/arpl/">Agile Robotics and Perception Lab (ARPL)</a>, New York University (NYU), under the supervision of <a href="https://engineering.nyu.edu/faculty/giuseppe-loianno">Prof. Giuseppe Loianno</a>.
+I am a Ph.D. student at the <a href="https://wp.nyu.edu/arpl/">Agile Robotics and Perception Lab (ARPL)</a>, New York University, under the supervision of <a href="https://engineering.nyu.edu/faculty/giuseppe-loianno">Prof. Giuseppe Loianno</a>.
 During my Ph.D., I focus on visual navigation of drone swarms.
 Currently, I am investigating Deep Reinforcement Learning techniques to enable fully autonomous vision-based navigation in cluttered real-world environments.
 Moreover, I am exploring Graph Neural Networks to build communication channels for multi-drone systems so that they can learn how to communicate with each other explicitly.
 </p>

 <hr>